Astrid1005/DAT505-GitHub/session4/S4-01-exercise-ArrayMesh/README.md

   document.body.appendChild(renderer.domElement);
 ```

 * In the loop function, the code makes each object rotate in the same direction and speed.
+Meanwhile, the code makes each object become bigger and bigger all the time.

 ```JavaScript
 // Render Loop